Taha-Abu-Alhija/Taha-Abu-Alhija/README.md

 - 👋 Hi, I’m @Taha-Abu-Alhija
 - 👀 I’m interested in Game Development and Web Development
-- 🌱 I’m currently learning Unity Basic's and HTML, CSS
+- 🌱 I’m currently learning Unity Basics and HTML, CSS
-- 💞️ I’m looking to collaborate on an AI horror game project
+- 💞️ I’m Currently collaborating on an AI horror game project
 - 📫 How to reach me (hijabusiness40@gmail.com)